kogecoin/kogecoin-ui/content/howtobuy/_index.md

 <ol>
 <li> Add the Matic Network to MetaMask: <a href="https://docs.matic.network/docs/develop/metamask/config-matic/">https://docs.matic.network/docs/develop/metamask/config-matic/</a>.</li>
 <li> Use the official Matic bridge to bridge some ETH to the Matic Network: <a href="https://wallet.matic.network/bridge/">https://wallet.matic.network/bridge/</a>.</li>
 <li> Claim some Matic from the QuickSwap faucet <a href="https://twitter.com/QuickswapDEX/status/1339623100955111427?s=20">https://twitter.com/QuickswapDEX/status/1339623100955111427?s=20</a> or a community faucet <a href="https://matic.supply">https://matic.supply</a> for gas.
 Welcome, and enjoy the near-zero gas fees!
-Remember to refill the community faucet with some MATIC once you're rich.</li>
+Remember to refill the community faucet with some MATIC to pay it forward.</li>
 <li> Add KogeCoin token to MetaMask.</li>
 <li> Trade on QuickSwap.</li>
 </ol>